fangwei123456/spikingjelly/docs/source/tutorials/en/op_counter.rst

 NeuroMC Runtime Energy
 -----------------------

-``estimate_neuromc_runtime_energy`` is the most ambitious estimator in this module.
-It profiles real execution fragments and maps them to NeuroMC-like compute and memory formulas.
+``estimate_neuromc_runtime_energy`` profiles real execution fragments and maps them to the fixed NeuroMC v1 constants and per-variable memory directions and multipliers.
+It is a source-aligned runtime adapter, not a reproduction of the complete ZigZag mapping.

 It supports several usage levels: